I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 The shorter time it takes you to make the point, the more power the point has.

-But it reminded me Daniel Hanniger today in the Wall Street Journal, again making the point that that I uh that I made earlier today, begging McCain, don't waste Sarah Palin.
+Again, making the point that I made earlier today, begging McCain, don't waste Sarah Palin.

-don't make her mirror you.
+Don't make her mirror you.

-Don't don't don't turn her into a populist where she's bashing U.S. corporations in Wall Street, turn loose on the Democrats.
+Don't turn her into a populist where she's bashing U.S. corporations in Wall Street.

-And Henniger has it great here.
+And Henninger has it great here.

 She did four real things in Alaska that make her fit for anybody interested in a reform presidency.